sebastienwindal/RandomStuff/GitSetup.md

 git rebase dev
 ```

 First we get the latest on dev and then switch back to the myFeature branch.
-The ```bash
-git rebase dev```
+The ```git rebase dev```
 command "replays" the changes made to the dev branch on the myFeature branch.

 This step is optional but it ensures I am not diverging too much from the main branch while